 - kaffiyeh (n.)

 - also keffieh, keffiyeh, small shawl or scarf worn with a cord around the head by some Arab men, 1817.

 - Kafkaesque (adj.)

-- 1947, resembling situations from the writings of Franz Kafka (1883-1924), German-speaking Jewish novelist born in Prague, Austria-Hungary.
-The surname is Czech German, literally "jackdaw," imitative.
+- 1947, resembling such situations as are explored in the fiction of Franz Kafka (1883-1924), German-speaking Jewish novelist born in Prague, Austria-Hungary.
+The surname is Czech German, literally "jackdaw," and is imitative.